CoderCoding00/regex/gist-email-address-regex.md

-# Regex Tutorial to Search and Match a Username
+# Regex Tutorial to Match an Email Address
 ```md
 As a web development student
 I wanted to research and create a tutorial explaining a specific regex